Table of Contents

 Tertiary alcohols produce high yields with less amount of time compared to the other alcohol types.
 To increase the rates of reactions for secondary and primary alcohols, the scientist usually performs the reaction at elevated temperatures.

 The reaction of alcohol and hydrogen halide is a substitution reaction.
 The halogen group replaces the –OH group in the structure.
 The reaction proceeds through three elementary steps.
 The first step involves the attachment of the acidic proton to the oxygen atom of the hydroxyl group.
-Because of the high instability of this intermediate, step 2 involves removal of a water molecule from the alkyloxonium ion producing a carbocation intermediate.
+Because of the high instability of this intermediate, step 2 involves the removal of a water molecule from the alkyloxonium ion-producing a carbocation intermediate.
 On the last step, the chloride ion attaches itself to the carbonation producing the final alkyl halide.
 As an example, consider the reaction of 2-propanol and HBr at elevated temperature.

 Elimination of Water

 Another important reaction of alcohol is in the production of alkenes.
-The reaction proceeds by the elimination of water.
+The reaction proceeds with the elimination of water.
 Except for primary alcohols, reactions, just like in the other alkene preparation method, are said to be regioselective.
 That is a mixture of products that may form.
 Even though a mixture of products will be formed, the dehydration reaction of alcohol is stereoselective; that is it favors the production of the most stable stereoisomer.

-Dehydration of alcohols is catalyzed by an acid.
+Dehydration of alcohols is catalyzed by acid.
 This reaction requires the use of strong acids, like H2SO4, together with heating.
 The reaction also requires three steps.
 Step 1 involves the attachment of a proton from the acid to the O atom of the –OH group forming the alkoxonium ion.
-Step 2 involves the dehydration, or removal, of a water molecule from the alkoxonium ion leaving a carbocation intermediate.
+Step 2 involves the dehydration, or removal, of a water molecule from the alkyloxonium ion leaving a carbocation intermediate.
 The carbocation intermediate then participates as a strong Bronsted acid donating one H+ to a water molecule, regenerating the original proton used up in step 1.
 Below is the mechanism of an alkene formation through an acid-catalyzed dehydration reaction of 3-propanol.

 Mechanism and Rearrangement

 Alcohol is also important in the preparation of esters.
 Esters are compounds produced by the acid-catalyzed condensation of the alcohol and a carboxylic acid.
 The general reaction is reversible but favors the products when simple alcohols and carboxylic acids are used.
-The number of alkyl substituents of the alcohol affects its reactivity in an esterification process.
+The number of alkyl substituents of alcohol affects its reactivity in an esterification process.
 The more alkyl substituents, the less reactive it is to esterification because of steric reasons.
 Below is the trend for the reactivity of alcohol.

 Reactivity to Esterification: